Beyond problems with yourself and others, society can often be aligned against you.

 - In a social media mob, this is the most likely thing they’ll do.

-- When their propaganda and shame doesn’t work, they’ll use physical and psychological abuse to break down your willpower.
+- When their propaganda and shame don’t work, they’ll use physical and psychological abuse to break down your willpower.

-- In a social media mob and very powerful government, this will usually involve death threats or demonstrations of violence.
+- In social media mobs and highly powerful governments, this will usually involve death threats or demonstrations of violence.

 - At the most extreme, they’ll publicly kill people to make an example to others.